 Good Installers

-Installation is a key part of the door creation process.
-Without a certified installer, you won’t enjoy your warranty, and without a generally skillful installer, you won’t even enjoy good work.
+Installation is a crucial part of the door creation process.
+Without a certified installer, you won’t enjoy your warranty; without a generally skillful installer, you won’t even enjoy good work.

 Whereas Big Box stores depend on random subcontractors, premium vendors pay much closer attention to their more direct hires.
 If you work with a specialized vendor, you’re much more likely to work with an installer who’s getting paid to perform nothing other than an excellent job.

 Trustworthy, handpicked labor doesn’t come cheap, but again, we’re talking about a lifetime investment.
-To attract the best installers in the industry, specialized vendors pay more to their workers.
+Specialized vendors pay their workers more to attract the best installers in the industry.

 When it comes to door renovation specialists, you get what you pay for on all fronts, from initial design to ultimate installation.
-With the right products and the right company, a great door is totally worth it.
+With the right products and company, a great door is worth it.

 The Pandemic

-By as much as 50%-75%, Covid has increased prices across the home renovation industry.
-Not a single part is as cheap as it was years ago. $600 windows have become $900 windows, and further labor expenses can cause those windows to cost as many as $1400 each.
+By as much as 50%-75%, COVID-19 has increased prices across the home renovation industry.
+Not a single part is as cheap as it was years ago. $600 windows have become $900 windows, and further labor expenses can cause those windows to cost as much as $1400 each.

-Of course, home renovation is far from the only industry that’s suffered as a result of Covid.
+Of course, home renovation is far from the only industry that’s suffered due to Covid.
 The point is that the next best time to schedule an order for a new door is now.
-Prices have gone up in heartbeats, so you could easily save hundreds of dollars by fixing your door as soon as possible.

 How Can I Find a Door That Best Complements My Home?